 How Do I Prove Who Was at Fault?

 Determining who is at fault after a car accident in Birmingham (or anywhere) isn't always easy.
 Car accidents can be caused by a variety of factors, including driver negligence, defective vehicle parts, poorly maintained roads or severe weather conditions.

 Alabama is one of the few states that sticks to a controversial rule called contributory negligence.
 That means an injured driver will not be able to recover anything if he or she was even as little as 1% at fault in the accident.

 What Damages Are Available?

 If you have suffered harm from the accident, you can seek money damages for your loss.
 These damages may include lost wages, pain and suffering, and more.
 Remember, Alabama's statute of limitations for bringing a personal injury or wrongful death claim is two years from the date of the accident.
 If you miss this deadline, it is quite possible you could lose the right to sue for that claim.

 If you aren't sure what to do, an attorney may be able to help.
 Many lawyers take auto accident cases on a contingency fee basis.
 Basically, you do not pay the lawyer his or her attorney fees if you lose the case.
 If you win, you pay the lawyer a percentage of the money you get.
 A settlement is considered a "win" and you'll have to pay attorney's fees out of that amount.

 Auto accidents can be stressful and unnerving.
 But now that you know what to do after a car accident in Birmingham, you'll be better prepared.
-If you or a loved one has been in a car accident, consider speaking with an attorney who specializes in such claims.
-Have an Alabama attorney evaluate your accident claim today, at no charge.
+If you or a loved one has been in a car accident, consider speaking with an Alabama motor vehicle accident attorney who specializes in such claims.

 Contact a qualified attorney.